 - Funds are limited for Peoples and North Shore customers.

-- Funds are exhausted for ComEd and Ameren Gas customers, but applications will be accepted for a waitlist.
+- Funds are exhausted for ComEd and Ameren Gas customers, no new applications are being accepted.

 New Application Procedure:

 1) Complete Sections 1, 2, 3, and 4 and corresponding Incentive Worksheets in Section 4 (Standard Incentive Program Worksheets and/or Custom).
 The Incentive Worksheets are accessed by checking the appropriate boxes on Application Page 6:

 - Equipment (HVAC VSDs, Water Heaters, Showerheads, LED Traffic Signals)